MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 1. Go to **Providers \> Catalog** and select **Add Provider** on the **IOMLabFulfillmentProvider** tile.
 1. Under the **Connections** section, set up all the connections listed.
-1. On the **Parameters** tab, enter the email account where you want the fulfillment order payload to be sent to.
-This can be any valid email address.
+1. On the **Parameters** tab, enter the email account where you want the fulfillment order payload to be sent.
+This account can be any valid email address.
 1. On the **IOMLabFulfillmentProvider** form:
     1. Select **Save**.
     1. Select **Activate**.